The State of the Molecular Gas in Post-Starburst Galaxies: Results

 The MaNGA data for this source also allow us to investigate the nature of the LINER-like emission seen in the SDSS spectrum.
 Using the MaNGA data to construct a resolved BPT \citep{Baldwin1981, Kewley2001, Kauffmann2003} diagram, most of the galaxy has low emission line fluxes such that the classification is ambiguous, but the spaxels that can be classified are in the LINER part of the BPT diagram (Figure \ref{fig:s02_bpt}).
 This LINER-like signature extends outside of the nucleus over $\sim5$ arcsec (10 spaxels), significantly more than the 2.5 arcsec FWHM of MaNGA's spatial resolution \citep{manga_drp}.
 It is thus more likely to be caused by post-AGB stars \citep{Sarzi2010, Yan2012} or shocks \citep{Rich2015} than low luminosity AGN activity.
-However, if the ``ring" like structure is a real feature, it could be an echo of previous nuclear activity $\tau\sim3000$ years ago.
+However, if the ``ring" like structure is a real feature, it could be an echo of previous nuclear activity.
+Given the light travel time from the nucleus to the edge of this feature, the echo would trace nuclear activity on a timescale of $\tau\sim3000$ years ago.
+Further data would be required to determine if this ring like structure is real, due to the low signal to noise of these weak emission lines, especially for H$\beta$ and in the center of the galaxy.

 While this galaxy does not show evidence for ongoing luminous AGN activity, the timescale for AGN to vary is much smaller than the characteristic timescale of this outflow.
 AGN are observed to change dramatically, turning on and off on timescales $\sim10^4-10^5$ years \citep{Keel2012,Sartori2018,Shen2021}.
 The molecular gas outflow we observe would have been launched 4.5 Myr ago, when the galaxy could have had now-faded AGN activity.